-Included in the newest trailer were some crazy new weapons, and what looks to be some sort of robot crab called a Crab Tank you can pilot that rolls around like a ball and opens up to blast ink out of a cannon.
+Included in the newest trailer were some crazy new weapons and what looks to be some sort of robot crab called a Crab Tank you can pilot that rolls around like a ball and opens up to blast ink out of a cannon or fire a more rapid-fire ink shot.
 This doesn’t last for very long, though, and you’re not invincible while in it.
 Other new weapons and devices included the Big Bubbler, which creates a shield over an area; the Zipcaster, an inky grappling hook you can zip around the map with; the Killer Wail 5.1, which will automatically shoot lasers from a series of megaphones; an umbrella shield; and a bow and arrow.

 As part of this mammal theme, a new mechanic to Splatoon 3 will be something called Fuzzy Ink.
 This is described as something that “pulsates like a life-form, but doesn’t actually seem to be a living creature.”
 In practice, it will coat any Inkling that touches it in fur, coating them to the point where they’re temporarily unable to control their character.
 We’re unsure if this is just a single-player mechanic or something you will be able to use in online multiplayer as well.